-Efficiency is really the most important measurement when it comes to startups.
+Efficiency is the most important measurement when it comes to startups.
 In most cases, you will put in long hours, more than 40 hours a week, and lots of hard work.
-So, it’s not only important to work hard but to also work smart.
-We’ve all heard it before, you will reap the rewards of the time and effort invested now.
+So, it’s not only important to work hard but also to work smart.
+We’ve all heard it before; you will reap the rewards of the time and effort invested now.
 A CRM tool is no exception to this!

 - What information do we want to capture about our leads and customers?